 A skill that is necessary or desirable for full participation in everyday life.
 “Sharing with a sibling can help children learn important life skills.”

 Could you earn all your merit badges for life skills?
 I’ve compiled a list of the basics but I’d love to hear what all of you see as THE vital life-skills everyone should know.
-From sewing on a button to basic budgeting, what are the things you need to be a fully functional grownup?
-Here are mine…
+From sewing on a button to basic budgeting, what are the things you need to be a fully functional and thriving grownup?

 1. Basic Housekeeping Skills + How to Clean